Bishwajit Bhattacharyya: Biography

-He completed his undergraduate studies from St. Stephen's College, Delhi and studied law at Campus Law Centre.
+Bhattacharyya completed his undergraduate studies from St. Stephen's College, Delhi and studied law at Campus Law Centre.
 He has been a country manager at ANZ Grindlays bank, Senior Advocate of the Supreme Court of India and a visiting faculty at Indian Law Institute, New Delhi.
 He is also a visiting professor at the Indian Institute of Management, Ahmedabad.
 As Additional Solicitor General of India (Indirect Taxes), he is credited with winning several big revenue cases for the tax department, including a landmark case against Fiat India Automobiles wherein Fiat India had to pay close to Rs.
 432 crores as excise duty to the Government.
 Another landmark case which he argued and won was the Harshad Mehta securities scam case.
 Here he appeared for the State Bank of India against the National Housing Bank and the Supreme Court ruled emphatically in favour of State Bank of India and further directed National Housing Bank to refund Rs.
 900 crores to the State Bank of India.
 Besides his background in law and economics, he also has a passion for music.